xdevplatform/engagement-api-client-ruby/README.md

 For this example we'll take a look at the Retweet, Replies, and Favorites metrics for all of the @Gnip Tweets since September 1, 2014.
 While collecting this metric data, we want to identify the top 3 tweets in these metric categories.
 The first step is to have the @Gnip account owner provide access tokens providing access to Engagement metrics for their Tweets.
 With those tokens the steps are:

 + Configure the account.yaml file with tokens.
 + Compile the Tweets to be analyzed.
-For this exercise, this [Full-Archive Search (FAS) client](https://github.com/gnip/gnip-fas-ruby) was used.
+For this exercise, this [Full-Archive Search (FAS) client](https://github.com/twitterdev/search-tweets-ruby) was used.
 JSON responses from the FAS API were written to the Client's inbox, consisting of 138 Tweets.
 + Configure the Client:
     + Name the dataset 'Gnip': -n Gnip
     + Specify the 'totals' endpoint: -p totals
     + Configure the Engagement Types and Groupings.
 These are configured in the app_settings.yaml file.
-See [HERE](http://support.gnip.com/apis/engagement_api/overview.html#EngagementTypes) for a list of available Types and [HERE](http://support.gnip.com/apis/engagement_api/overview.html#EngagementGroupings) for how the metrics can be grouped.
+See the ["Available metrics" section of Enagement API overviewE](https://developer.twitter.com/en/docs/twitter-api/enterprise/engagement-api/overview) for a list of available Types and [HERE](https://developer.twitter.com/en/docs/twitter-api/enterprise/engagement-api/guides/grouping-results) for how the metrics can be grouped.
     + Specify the number of top Tweets to surface: ```max_top_tweets: 3```
 + Run the Client app: $ruby engagement_app.rb -n Gnip -p totals
 + Look in the outbox for the Engagement API results